Manufacturing Training System: how to transform training

 Among the main benefits observed:

-• Increased staff motivation and involvement.
+• More staff motivation and involvement.

-• Reducing absenteeism.
+• Reduction in absenteeism.

 • Increased responsiveness to production changes.

-Proactive level: training knowledge leaders
+Proactive Level: training knowledge leaders

-The third level of the MTS addresses those resources who, in addition to mastering operational skills, must be able to transfer knowledge within the organization.
+The third level of MTS addresses those resources who, in addition to mastering operational skills, must be able to transfer knowledge within the organization.

-In this level, the following come into play figures such as:
+In this level, figures such as:

-• Internal trainers.
+• Internal formers.

-• Team leader.
+• Team leaders.

 • Line managers.